PhilHarps/A_Quetion_of_Sport_termial_app-/README.md

   I decided on creating a multiple choice sports quiz incorporating the coding skills I have obtained during the first few weeks of Coder Academy.
 ## Aim

 The aim of the game is to get as many questions correct.
 Each question has four options for answers.
-If you don"t know have a guess!
+If you don't know have a guess!